 Sometimes, others have already addressed the assault.
 And, they may have done so in more eloquent or persuasive terms than you ever could have.
 So, if you agree with their position, you can quote or re-tweet their remarks.
-Former author, educator, journalist and former Seattle radio news director George Ure, for example, has spoken to the ga ga glorification of Greta quite candidly.
+Former author, educator, journalist and Seattle radio news director George Ure, for example, has candidly addressed the ga ga glorification of Greta T.

 “That’s the whole secret of hype, though: Making it seem like something matters when it doesn’t.
 Anyone who would follow a 16-year old’s admonishments on climate not only should have their head examined, but they should lose their right to vote since their mental acuity is demonstrably deficient…” (26.)

 Satire remains one of the best approaches to countering verbal assaults and rhetorical bullying.
 Well-crafted satire playfully exposes absurdities in what is presented as sound arguments.
 It exposes naked emperors and their enablers.
 It slices through political hubris, pomposity and pretense like a hot knife through butter.
 The satirists at Babylon Bee regularly gift their readers with potent satirical counters to the neoliberal absurdity du jour.
-Their treatment of Greta gushing in: MasterClass replaces all instructors with Greta Thunberg, is no exception (27).
+Their treatment of Greta gushing in: MasterClass replaces all instructors with Greta Thunberg, is incisive, humorous and right on target (27).